b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+* Padoux, Andre (2000). '\[Chapter] 1: The Tantric Guru' (pp. 41-51) in White, David Gordon (ed.) & Lopez, Jr.; Donald S. (series ed.)
+(2000a). *Tantra in Practice*.
+Princeton Readings in Religion series.
+Princeton, New Jersey, U.S.A.: Princeton University Press.
+ISBN 0691057788 (cloth: alk.paper).

+**Purport:**<br>
+Note, Padoux (2000: p.
+45) makes reference to Pancharatra in passing: "Some Tantric traditions, notably the dualist Saiva Siddhanta whose scriptures are the Sanskrit Agamas, insist on the absolute and total efficacy of ritual.
+Such is also the position of the Vaisnava tradition of the Pancaratra, despite the importance given there to devotion to the Lord."

 * Padoux, Andre (2011).
 'Tantric Mantras: Studies on Mantrashastra'.
 Routledge Studies in Tantric Traditions series.
 With a Foreward by Gavin Flood.
 First edition.
 Milton Park, Abingdon, Oxon, England, U.K.: Routledge (an imprint of the Taylor & Francis Group).
 ISBN 9780203814499 (ebook).
 Source: https://archive.org/details/padoux-andre-2011.-tantric-mantras-studies-on-mantrashastra_202408 (accessed: Thursday, July 18, 2024)

 **Purport:**<br>